wsor4035/dev.luanti.org/content/for-players/installing-mods.md

 *   In the `/mods` folder technically parallel to the `/bin` folder the executable is in.

 On different installations this may very well also be in some other Luanti location such as a shared, `system/game`, user or hidden folder.
-Only mods in this place are **togglable**.
+Only mods in this place are **toggle-able**.
 Mods in this folder can be run with any world created by any game.
 This is therefore an easy place to create mod conflicts that might even crash Luanti.

 *   In a `/games/<some_game>/mods` folder.

 In case of "Minetest Game", this could be a sub-folder of `<someplace>/minetest/games/minetest_game/mods` or `<some_other_place>/minetest(or ~/.minetest)/games/minetest_game/mods`.

-Mods loaded from such locations are considered to be an essential part of said game and are **not togglable**.
+Mods loaded from such locations are considered to be an essential part of said game and are **not toggle-able**.
 These mods apply to all worlds created with this game but not to any world created by another game (although many games may include the same mods)

 *   In a `/worlds/<name_of_some_world>/worldmods` folder inside the sub-folder of a specific world.

-Mods in a worldmods folder are **not togglable** and will run on and only on that specific world, and cannot be accessed from any other world.
+Mods in a worldmods folder are **not toggle-able** and will run on and only on that specific world, and cannot be accessed from any other world.